Project showcase

 The dynamic kill simulations were based on the relief well being drilled from the jack-up rig West Triton located about 2 km away from West Atlas, by intersecting the blowing well in its horizontal section about 100 meters above the 9 ⅝" casing shoe.

-Add Energy prepared a detailed kill plan prior to relief well intersection in order to assist the operator during the planning process.
+We prepared a detailed kill plan prior to relief well intersection in order to assist the operator during the planning process.
 The kill plan included recommendations with respect to relief well intersection, milling and pumping schedule during dynamic kill and static kill operations.

 The Result